 Every year four million people die globally from household air pollution.Fatal respiratory diseases in women and children account for the majority of deaths, brought about through unsafe, poorly ventilated cooking practices.
 Cooking is the fourth biggest killer in the world; taking more lives than Aids, Malaria and TB combined.

 Over 60% of sub-Saharan Africans are without access to electricity.Cooking and heating needs are met using traditional stoves, mostly utilising unsustainable sources of biomass e.g. wood fuel, crop residues, cow dung and charcoal.
-This accounts to over 90% of the region's total energy consumption.
+This accounts for over 90% of the region's total energy consumption.

 Waste is left uncollected all over sub-Saharan Africa.The untreated rubbish contaminates groundwater resulting in environmental and public health issues.
 The net result is a rising cost of waste management, stalling the region’s development.